 Pearisburg is a very small town located in the state of Virginia.
 With a population of 2,832 people and just one neighborhood, Pearisburg is the 182nd largest community in Virginia.

-Pearisburg is a blue-collar town, with 38.65% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Pearisburg, you'll notice that it is more blue-collar than most other communities in America.
+38.65% of Pearisburg’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Pearisburg is a town of service providers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Pearisburg who work in maintenance occupations (8.73%), healthcare suport services (8.65%), and community and social services (8.25%).

 Also of interest is that Pearisburg has more people living here who work in computers and math than 95% of the places in the US.